🎥 Movies

 Absolutely.

 Chocolate biscuits are good for watching films.
-They have chocolate flavor and crunchy.
+They have chocolate flavour and crunchy.

 Never mind the ants, it's the style that counts — haute couture avant-gardiste.